-Certainly one of the original monuments to see in Paris, La Pagode was erected in 1896 to the designs of architect Alexandre Marcel.
-It was built by the manager of the department store Bon March for his wife on the land next to their house, a real pagoda in a lavish Japanese style used as a ballroom.
+Located in the southwest of the city centre.
+Certainly one of the original monuments to see in Paris, La Pagode was erected in October 1896 to the designs of architect Alexandre Marcel.
+It was built by a Mr. M. Morin, the manager of the department store Bon March, as a wedding present for his wife on the land next to their house.
+A real pagoda (some features imported from Japan) in a lavish Japanese style, it was used as a ballroom.
 But they quickly divorced and the pagoda was hired for events.

-It turned to a 400 seat movie house in 1930.
-A projection booth was built at the rear side and beautiful glass windows were darkened by simple wood panels and additional building constructed on a part of the garden was used as the lobby.
+It was converted into the Pagode, a 400-seat cinema opening on 31st March 1931 with Jose Crespo in “En cada puerto un amor” (One Mad Kiss) presented in its Spanish version.
+A projection booth was built at the rear side of the building and beautiful glass windows on the side-walls were darkened by simple wood panels.
+An additional building constructed on a part of the garden was used as the lobby.

 In the 1950’s and 1960’s, La Pagode was a simple district movie house showing second run movies.
 Every Thursday, I remember the children’s matinee with Laurel and Hardy movies and cartoons.

 At the beginning of the 1970’s, it was turned to an art movie theatre but this lovely design inside and outside is very old fashioned with a dusty smell.